samuelawal/vella-junior-test/README.md

 ## Improvements

-Given more time, here are some improvements that could be considered:
+Given more time, here are some improvements that will be considered:

 - User Authentication: Implement user authentication and user-specific carts to provide a personalized shopping experience.
 - Refined UI/UX: Enhance the user interface with better visuals and animations to make the shopping experience more engaging.